laiba-22/what-s-my-breed/README.md

 # What's My Breed
 ### Description:
-This project implements convolutional neural networks and transfer learning to classify cat and dog breeds from images.
-The trained model will, hopefully, be deployed on a mobile app for real-time detection.
+What's My Breed is a mobile app that uses Convolutional Neural Networks (CNNs) and Transfer Learning to classify cat and dog breeds from images — either from the camera or uploaded media.
+The goal is to deliver real-time, offline breed detection directly on your phone.

 ### Core Functionality:
 - Real-time breed recognition via camera
-- Breed recognition from static image/video
+- Breed recognition from static images
 - Display animal (cat/dog) and breed name
 - Future: Display breed info + fun stats